metacpan/metacpan-cpan-extracted/distros/R/RF-Antenna-Planet-MSI-Format/README.md

 Reads an antenna pattern file and parses the data into the object data structure.
 Returns the object so that the call can be chained.

     $antenna->read($filename);
+    $antenna->read(\$scalar);

+Assumptions:
+  The first line in the MSI file contains the name of the antenna.
+It appears that some vendors suppress the "NAME" token but we always write the NAME token.
+  The keys can be mixed case but convention appears to be all upper case keys for common keys and lower case keys for vendor extensions.

+## read\_fromZipMember

+Reads an antenna pattern file from a zipped archive and parses the data into the object data structure.

+    $antenna->read_fromZipMember($zip_filename, $member_filename);

 ## write